 - Death benefits for the employee’s surviving dependents in the event of a fatal injury

-- Workers in all employment positions conducted for-profit, including part-time employees, borrowed employees, leased employees, family members, and volunteers working for a for-profit business
+- Workers in all employment positions conducted for-profit, including part-time employees, borrowed employees, leased employees, temporary employees, seasonal employees, family members, and volunteers working for a for-profit business

 - Employees of counties and municipalities engaged in work defined by the law as “hazardous”